-(C) The package version and date the package was published to the registry or the Asset Store.
-If available, the information button might also appear after the version and date information.
+The information button might also appear before the version.
 When you click the information button, Unity displays information about the package (for example, if the package version you requested does not match the version installed).

 (E) For Unity packages, the links to open the package documentation page, the package change log (if available), and the license information.
 For Asset Store packages, the links to open the Asset Store package’s official page on the Asset Store, and if available, links to the publisher’s website and their support page.

 (F) Package details tabs, which vary by package type:

 Version History: Package Manager always lists the installed or recommended package versions, with action buttons to install, update, or remove.
 Package Manager also lists other supported versions, if available.
 Expand each entry to see the release date, changelog for that version, and a link to the full changelog.

 Dependencies: Dependency information for the package.
 This section lists dependencies in two directions:

 Is using: Whether this package depends on another package, and if so, which version.
 Installed packages display the status of the dependencies after the version number.

 Used by: Whether another package depends on this one, and if so, which version.

 Samples: This tab displays only if the package author provided samples.
 The tab displays a description and an Import button next to the sample.